Coxeter groups, hyperbolic cubes, and acute triangulations: Acknowledgements

 \section{Acknowledgements}

-S.-H. Kim is supported by the Basic Science Research Program (2011-0026138) and the Mid-Career Researcher Program (2011-0027600) through the National Research Foundation funded by the Korea Government.
-G.~S.~Walsh is supported by U. S. National Science Foundation grant 1207644.
+S. Kim is supported by Basic Science Research Program through the National Research Foundation of Korea (NRF) funded by the Ministry of Education, Science and Technology (2013R1A1A1058646).
+S. Kim is also supported by Samsung Science and Technology Foundation (SSTF-BA1301-06) and by Research Resettlement Fund for the new faculty of Seoul National University.
+G.~S.~Walsh is supported by U. S. National Science Foundation (NSF) Grant 1207644.
 We are grateful to Andrew Casson, Ruth Charney, Andreas Holmsen, Gil Kalai, Jon McCammond and Bill Thurston for valuable and enjoyable conversations.
 We especially thank Sang-il Oum for providing us a motivating example in Figure~\ref{fig:oum} (a).